University of Wisconsin–Madison

 Electric Service

-Upon moving-in, University Apartments will have you fill out a form which will place the service in your name.
+Prior to move-in, University Apartments will send you a form to fill out, which will place the service in your name.
 If you have additional questions about electrical service, contact MG&E at the information below:

 Madison Gas & Electric (MG&E)